Living With Your Implantable Cardioverter Defibrillator (ICD)

 - Be physically active every day.
 Do whatever you enjoy – take a short walk or just move your arms and legs to help your circulation.

-- Ask your healthcare professional about how and when to increase activity.
-Typically you should wait one month at least before lifting heavy items or doing any high-impact activity.
-Ask your physician about engaging in full-contact sports that could damage or dislodge your ICD or wires.
+- Ask your health care professional about how and when to increase activity.
+You should wait at least 1 month before lifting heavy items or doing any high-impact activity.
+Ask your physician about engaging in sports since some can damage or dislodge your ICD or wires.

 - Don't overdo it — quit before you get tired.
 The proper amount of activity should make you feel better, not worse.